tonioloewald/bindinator.js/docs/react.md

         <form onSubmit={this.handleSubmit}>
 ```
 Two lines of code that simply pass the parcel and rename it.

+Interestingly, because `items` is part of the outer component's
+state, changing it triggers renders of the inner and outer object,
+even though the outer object doesn't do any rendering of its own
+that relies on items.

+(Of course, React lets you write shouldComponentUpdate and reject
+rendering if something you don't care changes but, it won't actually
+work here since if `state.items` changes you need to communicate this to
+`<TodoList>` -- by needlessly rendering everything in `<TodoApp>`.
+So all
+that complexity buys you… what?)
 ```
           <label htmlFor="new-todo">
             What needs to be done?